 - Swollen lymph nodes (glands) under the arm.

-Not all changes in the breast are due to cancer.
+It is possible that the above symptoms arise due to reasons unrelated to breast cancer.
 However, Cancer Australia recommends that men who detect any new or unusual breast changes see their doctor without delay.
-Finding breast cancer early improves the chances that it can be treated successfully.
+If the changes are caused by cancer, finding breast cancer early improves the chances that it can be treated successfully.